vigchandra/tableau_training/README.md

 - Data types and storage (GeoJSON, TopoJSON)
 - Spatial distribtuion and aggregation
+- Geoencoding
 - Deepdive into effective viz. focused on geospatial info.

-### Dashboarding & Storytelling
+### 4 Dashboarding & Storytelling

 - Audience: Where do you use what?
 - How do you create and automate an animation
-- Arrangement, interactivity, clutter
+- Arrangement, interactivity, clutter, effectiveness

+### 5 Statistics & forecasting

+- Distributions, family of pdfs (probability distribution functions)
+- Introduction to approaches in frequentist vs. bayesian modelling
+- Time series (trend, cyclic, seasonal effects)
+- Prediction, intervals, accuracy, etc.

 ## Resources